 Renting your property?
 Get a free rent estimate

-If you decide to rent your home as a long-term rental, you would need to only clean and prepare the property once or twice a week, with the occasional maintenance call every month or so.
+If you decide to rent out your home as a long-term rental, you would only need to clean and prepare the property once or twice a week, with the occasional maintenance call every month or so.

 The Final Decision

 It’s the age-old debate of quality versus quantity – you may benefit from the stability and guaranteed income that a long-term renter provides, but you could waste precious time on a vacant property while the search for a tenant is underway.

 On the other hand, you could choose the quantity, booking numerous back-to-back rentals (especially when located in a tourist hub such as Santa Cruz), but the turnover and maintenance may prove to be too costly and troublesome for most homeowners.

 Airbnb has proven to be an incredibly lucrative opportunity for homeowners, but it doesn’t come without its challenges.

 There is great money to be made if you are in a hot spot like Santa Cruz.

 But with the higher turnover, you can expect greater expenses and effort, in addition to the occasional destruction or theft to property.
 (Airbnb does offer an insurance policy, but there are specific itemizations and exemptions regarding coverage.)

 With just 450 available permits and existing STR owners receiving priority placement, it can be incredibly difficult to receive approval.